 Caffeine in pregnancy

-Caffeine is a drug found in many foods, drinks, chocolate and some medicines.
+Caffeine is a drug found in things like coffee, tea, soda, chocolate and some energy drinks and medicines.
 It’s a stimulant, which means it can keep you awake.
-Most adults get caffeine mainly from coffee.

 You may have heard that too much caffeine can cause miscarriage (when a baby dies in the womb before 20 weeks of pregnancy).
-Some studies say this is true and some say it’s not.
+Some studies say this is true, and others don’t.
 Until we know more about how caffeine can affect pregnancy, it’s best to limit the amount you get to 200 milligrams each day.
+This is about the amount in 1½ 8-ounce cups of coffee or one 12-ounce cup of coffee.
+Be sure to check the size of your cup to know how much caffeine you’re getting.

 What foods and drinks contain caffeine?